 Reconstruction of the nipple after mastectomies can be done with specialized techniques to create a nipple and areola.
 Nipple correction and reconstruction surgery are both done as an outpatient surgery and general anesthesia will be used for your comfort and safety.

 The pigmentation procedure is done in the office and normally takes up to two hours.
 Patients who have had nipple reconstruction with surgery can have color added to the area 3 months after surgery.
 Patients who do not wish to have nipple reconstruction can have a 3D tattoo.
-Your doctor can discuss with you which procedure is best for you.
+Our experienced cosmetic surgeons, Dr. David Bauer and Dr. Zachary Young, can discuss with you which procedure is best for you.

 FAQ About Nipple Tattooing